nielsvm/purge/README.txt

 problem.
 It does not require modification of your config file.
 If you have the choice Varnish module is probably your best bet but Purge might help you out in places where Varnish module is not an option.

+Q: What happened to support for Acquia Cloud platforms?
+A: This was dropped in the 1.x branches of Purge.
+We're recommending the special purpose Acquia Purge Module at http://drupal.org/project/acquia_purge

 Credits:
 Paul Krischer / "SqyD" on drupal.org